-Discard to Use Cards: The Game Text on these cards usually begins with "Discard this card from play".
-You may not use a Discard to Use Card the turn it is put into play.
-You may only discard it after your opponent has played their first card on their next turn.
+Discard to Use Cards: The Game Text on these cards usually begins with "Discard this card from play" or "Discard from the game".
+You may not use a "Discard to Use" card the turn it is put into play.
+It becomes eligible to discard after your opponent has played their first card on their next turn.